Friday, December 11, 2009

 I was sitting in my living room a bit earlier this evening when the doorbell rang.
 When I get to the door I see that it is "Juan."
 (Student's name has been changed.)
 Juan was that kiddo that did absolutely everything under possible to purposely get under the teachers' skin.
 He was a gang banger (or really close to it anyway), attended class only intermittently, had more missing assignments than completed ones, and had one heck of a mouth.
 To say he caused me stress would be an incredible understatement.
 To say he failed my class would only hit the tip of the iceberg.
 And to say there were days that drove me crazy, well that one is accurate.
 Juan was definitely on a path straight to nowhere good.
 In fact, more people knew him by his street name than his real one - even the teachers.
 Juan was one of those kids that really tested me as a teacher and a human being.

+But, he was smart - REALLY smart.
+When he was in class and awake, he knew all the answers before anyone else.
+When he participated in labs, he always figured out the solution before anyone else in his group.
+And when I asked for feedback on the lessons he really gave sound and constructive advise - when he wasn't cussing at someone.
 I knew that the window for "keeping him" was closing rapidly - and I taught 6th grade.
 So, I made sure he stayed in the classroom even when he was trying everything he knew to get kicked out.
 I knew that he was listening, even if he didn't want to and wouldn't admit to it.
 And I just really felt that if I made him stay in my room, he might just inch a little bit closer to the right path.
 The next year certainly didn't see much improvement for Juan's behavior or academics, and I lost track of him after that but I was quite sure he was one that had gotten away from us.

 So imagine my surprise when he arrives at my door, selling coupon books for the varsity soccer team for his high school.
 A team on which he is playing.
 That meant he was still in school AND passing classes!
 We talked for a bit about school and how his life is going.
 I bought that silly coupon book, of course.
 He introduced me to his soccer buddy, saying I was always in his business but my class was still pretty cool.
 And then he says "And oh yeah, I want you to know that I'm getting a B in Biology even though my teacher is boring."